davidfurlong/farcaster-auth-tokens/README.md

 # Farcaster auth tokens

-Is a set of utility scripts for the farcaster api around generating and revoking auth tokens
+Is a set of utility scripts for the warpcast.com API for Farcaster around generating and revoking auth tokens

 # Setup